ghsioux/multi-cloud-deployment-demo/readme.md

-# Multi-cloud deployment demo repository
+# Multi-cloud deployment demo repository 🚀

-This is the demo repository associated with the blog post "".
+This is the demo repository associated with the blog post "" .

-Create your own repository by clicking the `Use this template` button on the top right of this page and follow the quickstart below.
+Create your own repository from this one by clicking the `Use this template` button on the top right of this page, and follow the quickstart below.

+> ⚠️ **As explained in the blog post, this is for fun and experiment only, and not for production!**

 ## Repository setup

 ### Branch protection

-In a scenario where multiple developers will collaborate on this repo, it is advised to protect the `main` branch by setting up some branch protection rules.
+In a scenario where multiple developers would collaborate on this repo, it is advised to protect the `main` branch by setting up some branch protection rules.
 For instance:
 1. Go to `Settings` > `Branches`;
 2. Click on the `Add Rules` button;
 3. Set `main` (or the name of your main, production branch) as the branch name pattern;
-4. Choose the protection you want (e.g `Require a pull request before merging` with n reviewers).
+4. Choose the protection you want (e.g `Require a pull request before merging` with ___n___ reviewers).

 See more information regarding branch protection rules [here](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches).

 ### `v*` tag protection

-Create a tag protection rule that will protect tags matching the `v*`pattern:
+Create a tag protection rule that will protect the creation of tags matching the `v*` pattern:
 1. Go to `Settings` > `Tags`;
 2. Click on the `Add Rules` button;
 3. Set `v*` as the tag name pattern;